Distances between operators acting on different Hilbert spaces: Spectra and crude multiplicity functions

 \subsection{Distances between crude multiplicity functions}

-Next, we define the \emph{L\'evy-Prokhorov distance} of the associated measures $\alpha_1^*$ and $\alpha_2^*$ (see~\cite[Def.~2.2]{azoff-davis:84}).
-Originally, this distance has been defined only for probability measures, but the extension to cardinality-valued measures is straightforward. \begin{definition}[L\'evy-Prokhorov distance] For two crude multiplicity functions $\alpha_1$ and $\alpha_2$ and a subset $S \subset \R$ we define
+Next, we define the \emph{\LevyProkhorov distance} of the associated measures $\alpha_1^*$ and $\alpha_2^*$ (see~\cite[Def.~2.2]{azoff-davis:84}).
+Originally, this distance has been defined only for probability measures, but the extension to cardinality-valued measures is straightforward. \begin{definition}[\LevyProkhorov distance] For two crude multiplicity functions $\alpha_1$ and $\alpha_2$ and a subset $S \subset \R$ we define

 \end{definition}

 We have the following alternative description of $\delta(\alpha_1,\alpha_2)$.
 This characterisation resembles the characterisation of the Hausdorff distance in~\eqref{eq:eq.hausdorff}; its relation with the Hausdorff distance is made precise in \Prp{dist.cmf.haus}.